Skip to main content

 Step 7: Regulatory Compliance

-- Industry-specific licences: building (QBCC), real estate (OFT), food (local council + Food Act 2006 (Qld)), financial services (AFSL from ASIC), labour hire (Labour Hire Licensing Act 2017 (Qld)).
+• Industry-specific licences: building (QBCC), real estate (OFT), food (your local council under the Food Act 2006 (Qld)), financial services (an AFSL from ASIC) and labour hire (under the Labour Hire Licensing Act 2017 (Qld)).

 Frequently Asked Questions